thurstylark/win-netinstall/imaging/README.md

 Of course, since Microsoft is in the picture, remaining completely FOSS goes straight out the Windows, but you can still get by with software that is free-as-in-beer.

 Also, since most of this solution is licensed up the wazoo, I am unable to distribute any tools that were used in this solution.
-I have provided the

 ###Components involved in this solution
  - Windows 10